BYUCamachoLab/simphony/docs/source/dev/index.rst

    solves an issue, replace the ``xref`` with ``closes``, ``fixes`` or any of the other flavors `github accepts <https://help.github.com/en/articles/ closing-issues-using-keywords>`_.

-   In the source code, be sure to preface any issue or PR reference with ``gh-xxxx``.

 For a more detailed discussion, read on and follow the links at the bottom of this page.